 In other words, nearly everyone ends up with unwanted holiday presents.
 So, what should we do with them?

 One of the potentially more awkward ways of dealing with unwanted gifts is point-blank returning them.
-Generally, this involves the gift-giver including a receipt in with the present, considerately providing the receiver with option of going another route.
+Generally, this involves the gift-giver including a receipt in with the present, considerately providing the receiver with the option of going another route.
 If the idea is to give someone something they want, doesn’t this just make sense?
-It’s probably good form to start making this something standard in our own gift giving.
+It’s probably good form to start making this something standard in our own gift-giving.

 While not all stores will take back items without a receipt, there are many out there that do, particularly the big box stores that people often use for gifts.
 In this case, it’s worth noting if something on the gift at least reveals where it was purchased.
 Then, in this case, the store will often give store credit so that we can buy something we want or need.